codice/ddf/search-ui/standard/README.md

 * Open http://localhost:8282 to test and debug

 ###Testing
-Automated tests are executed as part of the build but it is also possible to manually run the tests.
+Automated tests are executed as part of the maven build but it is also possible to manually run the tests.

 ####Headless
 Run `grunt test` to execute the automated tests against PhantomJS.